Friday, March 28, 2025

 The Psychological Benefits of Trigger Point Massage: Reducing Anxiety and Stress

-Stress and anxiety are a part of modern life, but their impact on your mental and physical health is soamething you shouldn’t ignore.
+Stress and anxiety are a part of modern life, but their impact on your mental and physical health is something you shouldn’t ignore.
 Over the past year, 74% of individuals have experienced stress so intense that it left them feeling overwhelmed and unable to cope.
 In fact, more than half admitted feeling depressed and 61% said their anxiety levels had increased.

 Below, we will explore how trigger point massage helps reduce stress and anxiety and why it should be considered as part of your care routine.